Kohler Highline Toilet Review 2023 – Pros, Cons & Verdict

 Can You Keep It Clean?

-One of the most important considerations of any toilet is how easy it is to keep clean.
+One of the most crucial considerations of any toilet is how easy it is to keep clean.
 Luckily, the bowl of the Highline remains clean, thanks to the powerful class-five flush.

 The toilet is made of china with a glossy finish that’s easy to wipe down.
 However, there are a few things here that make this toilet less hygienic than others.